sputnikboom/northcoders-news-BE/README.md

 To set up the project for deployment, you'll need to:

 1. Add the URI for your mLab database to your config file.
-Keep note of this, as you'll need to add it as a config var if hosting on he
+Keep note of this, as you'll need to add it as a config var if hosting on heroku:

 ```
   production: {DB_URL: "mongodb://<db_username>:<db_password>@ds115543.mlab.com:15543/<db_name>"}
 ```

-2. Seed your database to mLab
+2. Seed your database to mLab:

 ```
 $ NODE_ENV=production node seed/seed.dev.js